 (3) Subafilms relied in part on Robert Stigwood Group, Ltd. v.
 O'Reilly, 530 F.2d 1096, 1100-01 (2d Cir.
-1976), in which the Second Circuit excluded public performances in Canada when calculating statutory damages, despite the argument that "the defendants assembled and arranged in the United States all the necessary elements for the performances in Canada, and then simply travelled to Canada to complete the performances."
+1976), in which the Second Circuit excluded public performances in Canada when calculating statutory damages, despite the argument that "the defendants assembled and arranged in the United States all the necessary elements for the performances."
 More recently, the Fifth Circuit agreed with Subafilms and Stigwood that conduct in the U.S. that contributes to infringement outside the U.S. is not actionable under U.S. law.
 Geophysical Service, Inc. v.
 TGS-NOPEC Geophysical Co., 850 F.3d 785 (5th Cir.
 2017).